Invoca/developer-docs/source/api_documentation/transactions_api/_custom_data_params.rst

   ]

-This is the preferred way to get Signals that are true for a given call (versus relying on the "signal_name" parameter), as in the future it will be possible for multiple Signals to be set true on the same transaction.
+Note: this is the preferred way to get Signals that are true for a given call (versus relying on the "signal_name" parameter), as in the future it will be possible for multiple Signals to be set true on the same transaction.

 To get the complete Signal view for a given call you can utilize the `complete_call_id` field as the primary ID.
 For every transaction (regardless of `transaction_type`), update your complete call row as follows:

 - add any true Signals